 Although this is a time of celebration, proper etiquette is essential to honor the sacrament.
-Whether you are the host family or the guest of a baptism, christening, or dedication of the child to God, you should know that this is an important day that should be treated with proper respect.
+Whether you are the host family or the guest of a baptism, christening, or dedication of a child to God, you should know that this is an important day that should be treated with proper respect.
 Following certain guidelines can prevent embarrassment or offense.

 Since each church is different, the clergy or other person leading the ceremony will most likely guide you through the process and may even discuss what to expect in advance.
 However, there are still some basic guidelines you need to follow, geared toward the baptism or christening of a baby or younger child.

 As soon as you know that you want your child to be dedicated to God, contact the church office.
 You'll need to provide information such as the date of birth, the child's name, the names of the parents, and the names of godparents or sponsors.
-Each church may ask for additional data, according to custom.
+Each church may ask for additional data, according to their customs.
 Let the pastor or administrative person know how many people you expect to be present so arrangements can be made if necessary.
 This may involve seating during the church service and who will stand with the child during the baptism.

 Most churches allow and even encourage guests to attend the ceremony.
 You may extend formal, email, or verbal invitations.
-It's always a good idea to provide instructions to anyone who is not familiar with your church's customs and be willing to answer questions.
-You may consider some of the ritual to be common sense, but to someone who has never been to your place of worship, it may all seem foreign.
+It's always a good idea to provide instructions to anyone who is not familiar with your church's customs, and be willing to answer questions.
+You may consider some of the ritual to be common sense or routine, but to someone who has never been to your place of worship, it may all seem foreign.
 Giving them a few tips can prevent an embarrassing or uncomfortable situation.

 You may receive an invitation in any number of formats.
 A formal invitation will often ask for you to RSVP.
 Even if you are invited by phone, let the host family know whether or not you will be there.
 They need to know how many people will be sitting with them during the church service or mass.

 Since churches vary in style and formality, play it safe and dress conservatively.
-Men are generally fine with suits or dress pants and sport coats.
-Women may choose to wear knee-length or longer dresses or nice slacks and blazers.
+Suits, knee-length or longer dresses, and nice slacks with blazers are all good options.
 If the host family states that the church is come-as-you-are, this generally means that it is very informal.
-You can still dress nicely, but if you want to be more casual, ask the host for more specifics.
+You may still dress nicely, but if you want to be more casual, ask the host for more specifics.

-Older children should dress in their Sunday best for the occasion.
+Older children being baptized or christened should dress in their Sunday best for the occasion.
 They will be the center of attention, so give them some etiquette instruction beforehand.
-When children know what is expected of them in advanced, they are more likely to behave.
+When children know what is expected of them in advance, they are more likely to behave.

-Although many people choose to purchase a gift for the child, it isn't necessary, particularly if they have already given something to the child at a shower or during a visit.
+Although many people choose to purchase a gift for the child, it isn't necessary, particularly if you have already given something to the child at a shower or during a visit.
 However, if this is something you would like to do, make it something the child can keep for many years.
 If you want to give a Bible, check with the parents first to make sure the child doesn't already have one.
 You can't go wrong with traditional silver items, such as an engraved silver spoon, cup, or photo frame.

 Although many pastors and priests don't expect a gift, a financial contribution to the church is always appreciated.
 You can leave it in the collection plate with a note or discreetly give it to the pastor immediately following the ceremony.